 least lead as much of a normal life as possible without the fear of things

-getting worse every day.
-So I really would appreciate if you could take
+getting worse.
+So I really would appreciate if you could take some time

 I have been searching for answers for a long time and if someone can shed

 some light on this for me, it would mean the world to me.

 A. Unfortunately, at this time, I have little knowledge of herbs or supplements helping with this condition.
 But if I come across such research, I will mention it on this web site.

 I have heard that with Hashimoto's it is possible to